vijay-shankaranand/tp/docs/UserGuide.md

  c/John Doe c/Bob Dylan` will link `Alice Black` to the event `NUS Career Fest` while `John Doe` and `Bob Dylan` will not be linked.

+### Unlinking contacts from an event: `unlink`

+Unlinking specified contacts from the specified event.

+Format: `unlink ev/EVENT_NAME c/CONTACT_NAME [c/MORE_CONTACT_NAMES]`

+* It functions similarly to `link` except for the fact that the input contacts and event for `unlink` must be currently linked.
+Otherwise, an error will be raised.

 ### Selecting an event: `select_event`

 Selects a specified event from JobFestGo.
 The relevant contacts and tasks will be displayed.